Everything You Need to Know about Medicare Part A and Part B

 Medicare Part B covers your doctor and outpatient services.

 To break that down, if you get a $1,000 Medicare Part B charge, you have to pay $200.
 If you get a $10,000 Medicare Part B charge, you have to pay $2,000.
-If you get a $100,000 Medicare Part B charge, you have to pay $20,000.
-While 20% doesn’t seem like much on small bills, it can and will add up very quickly.
+If you get a $100,000 Medicare Part B charge, you must pay $20,000.
+While 20% doesn’t seem like much on small bills, it can and will add up quickly.

 This example assumes all your providers accept Original Medicare assignments.
-While most providers do, if they don’t you would also be responsible for any excess charges that can equal 15% of the bill, which could make the out-of-pocket costs even higher.
+While most providers do, if they don’t, you would also be responsible for any excess charges that can equal 15% of the bill, which could make the out-of-pocket costs even higher.

 Should I get a Medicare Supplement with Original Medicare?